fsarigoz/fsarigoz.github.io.old/README.md

 * Edit pelicanconf.py to the lines that activate the `pelican-ipynb` plugin.
 * Run `pelican content`.
 * Switch to the `output` directory and run `python -m pelican.server`.
+* Visit `localhost:8000` in your browser to preview the blog.